ARASHFADAEE/file-uploader/README.md

 - Create an indirect link for the user
 - Display list of uploaded files for the user
 - Possibility to delete the file in the script
+- Authentication system
+- Ability to manage files by users and admin
+- Dark Mode and White Mode template

 ## 🚀 About Me